 Because no single entity is in place to clearly define data and its parameters, a business without a BI strategy can see their calculations having numerous definitions and names for the same things.
 Not only is this confusing, but these inconsistencies can cause bottlenecks in the flow of information as well as the flow of products and services to the customer.

 Every effective BI strategy should include the following elements:

 An effective BI strategy is a road map that includes risk management, priorities, dependencies, change management and communications, as well as strategic and tactical steps for achieving success.
-It also requires an understanding the factors that influence BI and learning the proper way to develop your strategy will be critical factors in the success of its implementation.
-Above all, a conscious approach that blends enterprise resources will result in the delivering of a piece of information that is not only predictable, but consistent, complete and reliable.
+It also requires an understanding of the factors that influence BI and learning the proper way to develop your strategy will be critical in the success of its implementation.
+Above all, a conscious approach that blends enterprise resources will result in the delivering of a piece of information that is not only predictable but consistent, complete and reliable.